edamontology/edamontologyDocs/developers_guide.rst

 3. Make and commit your local changes.
 You **must** be working with the "dev" version, ``EDAM_dev.owl``.

-   - Check your changes and that the OWL file looks good in Protege
+   - check your changes and that the OWL file looks good in Protege
-   - Ensure the ``next_id`` attribute is updated
+   - ensure the ``next_id`` attribute is updated
-   - Ensure that ``oboOther:date`` is updated to the current GMT/BST before the commit
+   - ensure that ``oboOther:date`` is updated to the current GMT/BST before the commit
-   - Add the edited file to the commit
+   - add the edited file to the commit

       ``git add <filepath>``
    - Commit your local changes, including a concise but complete summary of the major changes: